awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-clean-up-tasks.md

 1. In the Amazon Redshift console, in the navigation pane, choose **Clusters**\.

-1. Choose examplecluster to open it, and make sure you are on the **Configuration** tab\.
+1. Choose examplecluster to open it, and make sure that you are on the **Configuration** tab\.

 1. In the **Cluster** menu, choose **Delete**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/gsg/images/rs-gsg-clusters-cluster-menu.png)